Temporal Difference Learning with Compressed Updates: Error-Feedback meets Reinforcement Learning: Error-Feedback meets TD Learning

-The contraction property in Eq.~\eqref{eqn:compressor} is satisfied by several popular quantization/sparsification schemes.
-These include, for instance, the sign operator, and the Top-$k$ operator that selects $k$ coordinates with the largest magnitude, zeroing out the rest.
-It is important to note that the operator $\mc{Q}_{\delta}$ does not necessarily yield an unbiased version of its argument.
-In the context of optimization, error-feedback serves to counter the bias introduced by $\mc{Q}_{\delta}$.
+The contraction property in~\eqref{eqn:compressor} is satisfied by several popular quantization/sparsification schemes.
+These include the sign operator, and the Top-$k$ operator that selects $k$ coordinates with the largest magnitude, zeroing out the rest.
+Importantly, note that the operator $\mc{Q}_{\delta}$ does not necessarily yield an unbiased version of its argument.
+In optimization, error-feedback serves to counter the bias introduced by $\mc{Q}_{\delta}$.
 In fact, without error-feedback, algorithms like \texttt{SignSGD} can converge very slowly, or not converge at all \cite{reddySignSGD}.
-In a similar spirit, we empirically observe in Section \ref{sec:Sims} that without error-feedback, \texttt{SignTD}(0) can end up making little to no progress towards $\theta^*$.
-However, understanding whether error-feedback actually guarantees convergence to $\theta^*$ is non-trivial for the following reasons.
+In a similar spirit, we empirically observe in Fig.~\ref{fig:sim} (later in Section~\ref{sec:Sims}) that without error-feedback, \texttt{SignTD}(0) can end up making little to no progress towards $\theta^*$.
+However, understanding whether error-feedback guarantees convergence to $\theta^*$ is quite non-trivial.
+We now provide some intuition as to why this is the case.

-\textbf{Challenges in Analysis.} Error-feedback ensures that past (pseudo)-gradient information is injected with some delay.
-Thus, for optimization, error-feedback essentially leads to a \textit{delayed} SGD algorithm.
-As long as the objective function is smooth, the gradient does not change much, and the delay-effect can be controlled.

-\textit{This intuition does not, unfortunately, carry over to our setting since the \texttt{TD}(0) update direction is not a stochastic gradient of any fixed objective function}.
-Thus, controlling the effect of the compressor-induced delay requires new techniques for our setting.
+\textbf{Need for Technical Novelty.} Error-feedback ensures that past (pseudo)-gradient information is injected with some delay.
+Thus, for optimization, error-feedback essentially leads to a delayed SGD algorithm.
+As long as the objective function is smooth, the gradient does not change much, and the delay-effect can be controlled. \textit{This intuition does not carry over to our setting since the \texttt{TD}(0) update direction is not a stochastic gradient of any fixed objective function}.\footnote{{As observed by~\cite{bhandari_finite} and~\cite{liuTD}, this can be seen from the fact that the derivative of the TD update direction produces a matrix that is not necessarily symmetric, unlike the symmetric Hessian matrix of a fixed objective function.}} Thus, controlling the effect of the compressor-induced delay requires new techniques for our setting.
 Moreover, unlike the SGD noise, the data tuples $\{X_t\}$ are part of the same Markov trajectory, introducing further complications.
 Finally, since the parameter updates of Algorithm \ref{algo:algo1} are intricately linked with the error variable $e_t$, to analyze their joint behavior, we need to perform a more refined Lyapunov drift analysis relative to the standard \texttt{TD}(0) analysis.
+Despite these challenges, in the sequel, we will establish that \texttt{EF-TD} retains almost the same convergence guarantees as vanilla \texttt{TD}(0).